davesheinbein/ui-kit-modern/src/components/Radios/Explanation.md

 - Group radios by `name` for exclusive selection.
 - Use the appropriate `variant` for your UI context.
+- **Do not use Radio for boolean/toggle/checkbox use cases.
+Use the Switch component for those.**
 - See Storybook for radio group and variant examples.